e271828e/Flight.jl/docs/notes/design/framework_spec.md

   (the sampled-data `z⁻¹` delay, by construction).
 Hence `g` runs at boundary zero: it is the `t₀` sample's only chance.
 - **Guard conditions, edges and baselines** (§2.1, §11.6).
-A guard defines a condition — a predicate, or a continuous function with positive = holding.
+A guard defines a condition — a predicate, or a continuous condition value `σ` with positive = holding.
 Events fire on not-holding → holding *edges* against per-event baselines (the previous boundary's quiescent sample): a condition that keeps holding fires once, at the boundary where it first held.
 Boundary zero baselines as nothing-holds, so a condition authored already-holding